alexpaden/ditti-bot/README.md

 - `@ditti translate`: Translate a single cast or a thread of foreign language casts by a user into English.
 - `@ditti hash`: Reply to a cast with this command to get the hash of that cast.
 - `@ditti help`: Display all commands and information.
+- `@ditti bookmark <title text> --tag <name>` Creates a bookmark of a cast using a Title description and optional category tag.

 ## How to Use